Expert Advice On Improving Your Home

 • Heat pump: Heat pumps exchange hot and cold air between your home and the outdoors.
 They don't create their own heating and cooling, so they work more efficiently in more mild climates and may not be as effective during Beverly Hills' hot summers.

-• Packaged heating and air: Packaged HVAC systems are a good choice for smaller houses.
-They have a single heating and cooling unit, typically in an attic or basement.
-This unit is often small, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a practical choice for smaller homes.
+These systems have a single combined AC and heating, normally located in a basement or attic.
+They're space-saving, energy-efficient, and easy to maintain.

 HVAC Unit TypeCost